Infratab/frontend-challenge-2/README.md

 #### Functional requirement
 ##### 1. Signup, Login, Logout

-Store the token in the browser(Choose how you want to store).
-If the token is stored then render the home page, if not stored show login page, point to sign up page from login page.
-Choose your choice how you want to show the login and signup page( ex: login, signup can be in same page with tabs or seperate pages for login, signup ).
+Decide whether user is logged in or not based the token value stored.
+Store the token in the browser(Choose how you want to store, ex: Local storage, websql).
+If the token is stored then render the home page(Where you perform all reminders actions), if not stored show login page, point to sign up page from login page.
+It's upto you how you want to show the login and signup page( ex: login, signup can be in same page with tabs or seperate pages for login, signup ).

+Once user is logged in, Show the page as given in the above image (//need to upload the image).

+**NOTE:** All the API's are authenticated, So you have to set the request header.
+Set the request header `Authorization` with the value "Token <tokenValue>", while making each api call.
+Where you get the `tokenValue` from [/rest-auth/login/](https://github.com/Infratab/frontend-challenge-2/blob/master/API.md#rest-authlogin) or [/register/](https://github.com/Infratab/frontend-challenge-2/blob/master/API.md#register) response.

 In this case you have to set the authentication header for each api call you make.